-The following sets forth certain information regarding the executive officers of Harmonic as of April 1, 2017.
+The following sets forth certain information regarding the executive officers of Harmonic as of April 1, 2019.

-Name Age Position Patrick J. Harshman 52 President & CEO Harold Covert 69 Chief Financial Officer Nimrod Ben-Natan 49 Senior Vice President and General Manager, Cable Products Bart Spriester 48 Senior Vice President, Video Products Neven Haltmayer 52 Senior Vice President, Research and Development
+Name Age Position Patrick J. Harshman 54 President and Chief Executive Officer Sanjay Kalra 46 Chief Financial Officer Nimrod Ben-Natan 51 Senior Vice President and General Manager, Cable Access Business Eric Louvet 47 Senior Vice President, Global Sales and Video Services Neven Haltmayer 54 Senior Vice President, Video R&D

-Patrick J. Harshman joined Harmonic in 1993 and was appointed President and CEO in May 2006.
+Patrick J. Harshman joined Harmonic in 1993 and was appointed President and CEO and as a member of our board of directors in May 2006.
 Prior to 2006, he held several executive leadership positions for Harmonic, including management of marketing, international sales, product management, and research and development functions.
 Mr. Harshman earned a Ph.D. in Electrical Engineering from the University of California, Berkeley, and completed an Executive Management Program at Stanford University.
-We believe that Mr. Harshman's qualifications to serve on our Board include his many years of industry experience and extensive customer relationships, his management and operational experience, and his strong background in driving Harmonic's market-leading broadband and video technologies.